Zeynep Korkmaz

-Zeynep Korkmaz (born 5 July 1921) is a Turkish scholar and dialectologist.
+Zeynep Korkmaz (5 July 1921 – 6 February 2025) was a Turkish scholar and dialectologist.

 Early life and education

 Korkmaz was born in Nevşehir on 5 July 1921.
 Her parents are Yusuf Hüsnü Dengi and Şefika Dengi.
 She has an elder sister and a brother.

 She received elementary and secondary education in İzmir.
 In 1940, she graduated from Izmir Girls' High School.
 She graduated from Ankara University with a Bachelor of Arts degree in Turkish language and literature in 1944.
 She completed her PhD studies at the same department in 1950.
 Her Ph.D. thesis was concerned with dialects of Anatolia.

 Career

 Following graduation, she became an assistant at the Faculty of Language, History and Geography (DTCF) of Ankara University in 1945.
 Then she began to work as an assistant at the department of Turkish language and literature of the same university in 1948.
 She went to Hamburg University for post-doctoral studies.
 She worked as a visiting scholar there from 1954 to 1955 and studied Old Turkish Language with A. von Gabain, O. Pritsak and O. Von Essen.
 She became associate professor in 1957 and professor in 1964.
 She retired in 1990.